 Despite her famously happy-go-lucky show, Carol Burnett has seen her share of hardships.
-But through life’s hurdles — from her parent’s alcoholism to multiple divorces to her daughter’s substance abuse — Burnett persevered with humor-fueled tenacity.
+But through life’s hurdles — from her parent’s alcoholism to multiple divorces from her husbands to her daughter’s substance abuse — Burnett persevered with humor-fueled tenacity.
 And here, is where we cover the life, career, and loves of the woman behind The Carol Burnett Show.

 Carol Burnett: The Early Years

 In 1933, Carol Burnett was born in San Antonio, Texas to Ina Louise and Joseph Thomas “Jodie” Burnett.
 Both of her parents struggled with acute alcoholism.
 After graduating from Hollywood High School in Los Angeles, California, Burnett attended UCLA, eventually changing majors from journalism to theater.
 After college, Burnett landed her breakout role on The Garry Moore Show in 1958.

 From there, Burnett would continue on her path to stardom on the Emmy Award-winning special Julie and Carol at Carnegie Hall in 1962, alongside co-star and friend Julie Andrews.
 Burnett went on to star in the TV adaptation of the Broadway musical “Once Upon a Mattress”.

 In 1967, she would start hosting the legendary Carol Burnett Show alongside Lyle Waggoner and Vicki Lawrence.
 Over the course of its 10-year run, the iconic Golden Globe-winning variety show featured appearances from greats like Dick Van Dyke, Bernadette Peters, and Lucille Ball.
 In the years that followed, Burnett would play Miss Hannigan in the musical comedy Annie and star in Carol & Company, a short-lived TV show.

 Carol Burnett’s First Two Marriages